Data Vault 2.0 is a hybrid approach to EDW solutions that was conceived by Dan Linstedt, co-founder and shareholder of Scalefree, in the 1990s.

 Realtime Data loads as a flow of transactional data.

-3. Data Vault Modelling
+3. Data Vault Modeling

 The Data Vault model is based on three basic entity types.
 These entities are hubs, links and satellites.